Miguelro/Udacity_MLOps_capstone_project/README.md

 Link of screencast video: [Youtube_video](https://youtu.be/NHvwtG6lIeE?feature=shared&t=33).
 It includes:
 - A working model
 - Demo of the deployed  model

+Link of the second screencast video_ [Youtube_endpoint_video](https://youtu.be/qoUK6FEMf8A?feature=shared&t=40).
+It includes:
-- Demo of a sample request sent to the endpoint and its response
+- Example of model endpoint consumption based on REST URL and key.

 ## Future Work